The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 But while inviting the foreign capitalist to invest their capital within the country, the government sees to it that this does not produce any adverse repercussions on the economy.

-10. Incentives to Foreign Tourist
+17. Incentives to Foreign Tourists

 This increases the foreign exchange earnings of the country with the help of which the deficit in the Balance of payments can be reduced.

-11. Automatic Measures
+18. Automatic Measures

-The disequilibrium in the balance of payments may automatically disappear after sometime when certain forces came into operation in the country.
+The disequilibrium in the balance of payments may automatically disappear after some time when certain forces came into operation in the country.

 For example – The disequilibrium in the Balance of payments of a country under the gold standard was automatically corrected through the inflow and outflow of gold.